nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
-Very similar to Promise.resolve() and Promise.reject() we can create effect that succeed with values or effect that fails with an error
+Very similar to Promise.resolve() and Promise.reject() we can create effect that succeed with values or effect that fails with an error.
+Notice that effect is a description of a program (like a function).
+But unlike Promise - it does not execute the code yet.
 -->

 ---